flame-engine/flame/doc/flame/components.md

 ### Priority

-In Flame every `Component` has the `int priority` property, which determines that component's sorting order within its parent's children, this is sometimes referred to as `z-index` in other languages and frameworks.
+In Flame every `Component` has the `int priority` property, which determines that component's sorting order within its parent's children; this is sometimes referred to as `z-index` in other languages and frameworks.
 The higher the `priority` is set to, the closer the component will appear on the screen, since it will be rendered on top of any components with lower priority that were rendered before it.

-If you add two components and set one of them to priority 1 for example, then that component will be rendered on top of the other component (if they overlap), because the default priority is 0.
+If you add two components and set one of the priorities to 1 for example, then that component will be rendered on top of the other component (if they overlap), because the default priority is 0.

 All components take in `priority` as a named argument, so if you know the priority that you want